genbits/docpy/README.md

 Usage:

-    $ ./docpy.py filename
+    $ ./docpy.py filename/package

 Output:
-    A MarkDown of *filename*
+    A MarkDown documentation of your code.
+    If you provide a file as input, the output will be directed to the console.
+    If you provide a package name, all modules and packages within this package will be documented, and a MD file will be created for each package under the a folder named '*package*\_docs'.

 Notes: